01-edu/ai-starter/content/objects-around/README.md

 };
 ```

-Each property is separated by a comma ",".
+Each property is separated by a comma `,`.
 It's good practice to add a trailing comma to every property, though it's not required for the last one.

 ### Accessing Values

-To access values in an object, use the dot notation.
+To access values in an object, use dot notation.
 For example:

 ```js
 let robot = {